CoBrALab/MAGeTDocker/README.md

 > mb init
 ```

-Now your working directory will have the MAGeTbrain directory structure, where you can place your atlases, templates and brains.
+Now your working directory (i.e. /path/to/my/working/directory) will have the MAGeTbrain directory structure, where you can place your atlases, templates and brains.
+You do this outside the docker container.

 Now we run the first stage of MAGeTbrain
 ```
-> mb run -q parallel
+> mb run -q parallel -j <NUMBER OF PARALLEL JOBS>
 ```

 When this is complete, we run the second stage:
 ```
-> mb run vote -q parallel
+> mb run vote -q parallel -j <NUMBER OF PARALLEL JOBS>
 ```